-Google.org is supporting JFF to integrate the Google IT Support Professional Certificate into leading community colleges in the Appalachian region and 14 states: Arizona, California, Colorado, Florida, Illinois, Louisiana, Michigan, Minnesota, New Mexico, New York, Ohio, Texas, and Wisconsin.
+Google.org is supporting JFF to integrate the Google IT Support Professional Certificate into leading community colleges in the Appalachian region and 14 states: Arizona, California, Colorado, Florida, Illinois, Louisiana, Michigan, Minnesota, New Mexico, New York, Ohio, Texas, Virginia, and Wisconsin.
 These schools will incorporate the program’s lessons directly into their existing curriculum or offer credit for learners who have already completed the certificate.

 Bill Pink, PhD, President, Grand Rapids Community College

 Technology is driving change at an incredible rate, and that has created an intense demand for people with IT skills.
 GRCC is excited to collaborate with Google and JFF to help meet this need by offering the Google IT certificate.
 Through this initiative, we hope to provide relevant training to help our students acquire additional IT skills so that they can secure living-wage jobs or opportunities for upward mobility in their present positions.
 This type of collaboration is the key to getting things done at larger scales, and Google’s work with the community college sector should be no exception.